Group topologies on automorphism groups of homogeneous structures: Topologies and types

-\begin{rem} In particular, $1\in G\subset R^{pa}$ is a central idempotent.
+\begin{rem} In particular, $1\in G\subset R^{pa}$ is a invariant idempotent.
 The associated topology $\tau_{1}$ is just the standard topology.
-It can be checked by inspection that all topologies on automorphism groups considered in this paper are of this form. \end{rem}
+It can be checked by inspection that all topologies on automorphism groups that feature in this paper are of the form $\tau_{q}$ for some invariant idempotent $q$. \end{rem}

-\begin{question} Let $\M$ be an $w$-categorical (countable homogeneous) structure.
-Is it true that any group topology on $\M$ is of the form $\tau_{p}$ for some central idempotent $p\in R^{pa}$? \end{question}
+\begin{question} Let $\M$ be a countable $w$-categorical (homogeneous) structure.
+Is it true that any group topology on $Aut(\M)$ is of the form $\tau_{q}$ for some invariant idempotent $q\in R^{pa}$? \end{question}